Student Learning Objectives

-- apply a sociological perspective to substantive areas within the discipline through the completion of research projects in junior/senior research seminars (could be proposals, seminar papers, or both)
+- apply a sociological perspective to substantive areas within the discipline through the completion of research projects in most 300-level seminars (could be literature reviews, proposals, seminar papers, or other project types)

-- demonstrate oral proficiency, presenting ideas from seminar projects with clarity and intelligence
+- demonstrate oral proficiency, presenting ideas with clarity and intelligence

-OPTIONAL: apply a sociological perspective to the challenges or issues faced by groups or organizations through community-based research and internships; community-engaged work now offered in many of our electives and, at least one of our junior/senior seminars [Soc 395K, Knowledge, Action and Social Change].
+OPTIONAL: apply a sociological perspective to the challenges or issues faced by groups or organizations through community-based research and internships; community-engaged work now offered in many of our electives across all levels.